 The financial statements are presented in accordance with a modified cash basis of accounting, which is a basis of accounting other than GAAP as established by GASB.
 This basis of accounting involves modifications to the cash basis of accounting to report in the statement of net position or balance sheet cash transactions or events that provide a benefit or result in an obligation that covers a period greater than the period in which the cash transaction or event occurred.
-Such reported balances include investments, interfund receivables and payables, payroll taxes withheld, developer escrows, and capital assets for enterprise funds.
+Such reported balances include investments, interfund receivables and payables, payroll taxes withheld, and developer escrows arising from cash transactions or events.